 Back cover, Vol. 1

 But I gave it a shot, and oh gods I’m so glad I did.
 “Set my heart aflame” all right.
 If I were to “8th-grade-book-report” this [source, and what I’m actually referring to as told by Tufekci and Ellis], I’d say the theme is the difference between agency and power.
 As Baal says at the beginning of Issue 4,

 “We don’t get to change anything.
-We get to change you, and then you choose what to do with it.”page not numbered
+We get to change you, and then you choose what to do with it.”

 In today’s world of “influencer gods” (and if you know me, Tufekci and Ellis are core to my own personal pantheon), attention and admiration is a form of power, but under The Algorithms it’s a power to keep doing that thing you’re doing that pleases the masses.
 Pleases, and maybe shapes.
 Can the millions of rabid fans of Natalie Wynn and Oliver Thorn actually change the world?
 Stop global warming, implement UBI, and abolish property?
 Maybe, if we get our fucking act together.
 But those “gods” can’t do it on their own.

 Back to the book.
 When I say it is non-cis-white-hetero-dude centric, I mean there are maaaayyybe two named characters who fit that description, but barely get any lines.
 Basically everybody is female, and has a ton of power, and it’s great.
 And when they talk about sex (and they do, a lot) it’s because rock-star-power (often) includes being a sex god, and they own it.
 They are gooooorrrgeoooouuuss but their bodies are never played up for a (presumed straight male) reader to gaze at.
 If you like women dressed as Bowie, though, you might want to find a towel.
 Why am I going on about this?
 I’ll get there…